stewartsmith/drizzle/plugin/protocol_dictionary/docs/index.rst

 Protocol Dictionary
 ===================

-Provides dictionary for protocol counters.
+The :program:`protocol_dictionary` plugin provides the DATA_DICTIONARY.PROTOCOL_COUNTERS table.

 .. _protocol_dictionary_loading:

 Loading
 -------

-This plugin is loaded by default, but it may need to be configured.
-See the plugin's :ref:`protocol_dictionary_configuration` and :ref:`protocol_dictionary_variables`.
+This plugin is loaded by default.
 To stop the plugin from loading by default, start :program:`drizzled` with::